gp22/MIT-6.00.1x/README.md

 # MIT-6.00.1x
-Work for MIT course 6.00.1x
+Exercises and assignments for MITx: 6.00.1x Introduction to Computer Science and Programming Using Python